hangoutsbot/hangoutsbot/README.md

 * `<name fragment>` cannot contain spaces.
 * Adding optional second parameter `test` will show additional log information inside the current conversation when attempting to alert users.
 This can be used to check for any @mention errors with specific users.
-It is similar to `config.mentionerrors = True`, but more verbose.
 * Like @mentions, `<name fragment>` matches combined first name and last name.

 # Developers: Extending the Bot